Sun Bowl (stadium): Renovations

 The current press box was added in 1969, and the stadium reached the capacity of 52,000 in 1982 with the addition of the north end zone stands and the expansion of the east stands.
 (The south end zone is still vacant, with the ground of the bowl covered with the school's logos.)

 The school retook control of the land and stadium in 2001, when hundreds of seats were removed as part of a re–configuration of the seating bowl to accommodate soccer, which lowered capacity to its current figure of 51,500.

 The school's Athletics Director, Jim Senter, announced on April 13, 2018 plans to renovate the Sun Bowl stadium.
 The $15 million project would include luxury boxes installed in a new press facility, renovation of the concourses and premium seating added on the west side of the stadium.
-The renovations are projected to be completed in a 16-month timespan.
+The renovations were completed in time for the 2021 season.